CrayLabs/SmartSim/doc/tutorials/inference.rst

  - `skl2onnx`_
  - `tensorflow-onnx`_

-And PyTorch has it's own converter.
+And PyTorch has its own converter.

 Below are some examples of a few models in `Scikit-learn`_ that are converted into ONNX format for use with SmartSim.
 To use ONNX in SmartSim, specify